Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Introduction

 \subsection{Organization of the article}

 We give here an overview of the first sections of this article: \begin{itemize} \item \zcref[cap]{sec:nonintegrable-structures} introduces part of the non-integrable formalism from \cite{giorgiGeneralFormalismStability2020,giorgiWaveEquationsEstimates2024}.
 In particular, we define the complexified Weyl null components associated to a metric and a null frame, among which the component $A$, for which the Teukolsky equation will be derived. \item \zcref[cap]{sec:KdS} introduces the Kerr-de Sitter spacetime and its main features.
-We define several important vector fields and null frames, as well as global coordinates and the spacetime regions we will work on. \item In \zcref[cap]{sec:derivation-of-RW}, we derive the main equation studied in this article, namely the Teukolsky equation on exact Kerr-de Sitter.
-We also derive the Teukolsky wave-transport system, that is the generalized Regge-Wheeler equation satisfied by a suitable second-order quantity. \item In \zcref[cap]{sec:main-theorem}, we first introduce all the energy, Morawetz and $r^p$-weighted norms considered here, and then state our main result, \zcref[cap]{MAINTHEOREM}, and its main application, \zcref[cap]{theo comparaison}. \end{itemize} The remaining sections will all be devoted to the proof of \zcref[cap]{MAINTHEOREM} and \zcref[cap]{theo comparaison}, while the two appendices prove technical results from \zcref[cap]{sec:KdS} and \zcref[cap]{sec:derivation-of-RW}.
-We refer the reader to \zcref[cap]{sec:road-map} where we give a more precise roadmap to the article's main sections, i.e. \zcref[cap]{sec:wave} to \zcref[cap]{section preuve theorem comparaison}.
+We define several important vector fields and null frames, as well as global coordinates and the spacetime regions we will work on. \item In \zcref[cap]{sec:derivation-of-RW}, we derive the main equation studied in this article, namely the Teukolsky equation on Kerr-de Sitter, as well as the Teukolsky wave-transport system, i.e. the generalized Regge-Wheeler equation satisfied by a suitable second-order quantity. \item In \zcref[cap]{sec:main-theorem}, we first introduce all the energy, Morawetz and $r^p$-weighted norms considered here, and then state our main result, \zcref[cap]{MAINTHEOREM}, and its main application, \zcref[cap]{theo comparaison}. \end{itemize} The remaining sections are devoted to the proof of \zcref[cap]{MAINTHEOREM} and \zcref[cap]{theo comparaison}, while the two appendices prove technical results from \zcref[cap]{sec:KdS} and \zcref[cap]{sec:derivation-of-RW}. \zcref[cap]{sec:road-map} gives a more precise roadmap to the article's main sections, i.e. \zcref[cap]{sec:wave} to \zcref[cap]{section preuve theorem comparaison}.